Easton, Hampshire

-Easton is a village in Hampshire, England, situated on the River Itchen, 2¾ miles north east of Winchester.
-It is in the civil parish of Itchen Valley.
+Easton is a village and former civil parish, now in the parish of Itchen Valley, in the Winchester district, in the county of Hampshire, England, situated on the River Itchen, 2¾ miles north east of Winchester.
+In 1931 the parish had a population of 408.
+On 1 April 1932 the parish was abolished to form Itchen Valley.

 In 1870–72, John Goring's Imperial Gazetteer of England and Wales described Easton like this: